 Observe advanced manufacturing and continuous improvement in action

 Our site tour events visit two exemplar Victorian sites.
-Each tour starts with a detailed presentation by a senior manager at the host site followed by a tour of the facility and then a roundtable discussion.
+Each tour starts with a detailed presentation by the leadership team at the host site followed by a tour of the facility and then a roundtable discussion.

 DATE: Thursday, 8 March 2018

 TOUR 1: 9.30am - 11.30am - Rowville Horse Trailers, 17-19 Sonia Street, Carrum Downs

 LUNCH & NETWORKING: 11.30am - 12.30pm

 TOUR 2: 1.00pm - 3.00pm - Nissan Casting Australia, 209-235 Frankston - Dandenong Road, Dandenong South

 FEE (incl.
 GST): AME Members and Delegates $66 Public $154

 This is a self drive event.
 The fee includes site tours, experienced facilitator, lunch and time for networking.

 Nissan Casting Australia

 In April 2015 Nissan Australia shocked the automotive manufacturing industry by confirming the future of its casting and parts factory is secure “well beyond 2020”.
 The fresh hope for the facility in Dandenong South was announced after Nissan Australia secured a deal to continue manufacturing parts for the Nissan Leaf electric car and 38 other models sold internationally.